SudilMin/Sudilmin/README.md

 > "The best way to get started is to quit talking and begin doing." - Walt Disney

 - 🎓 Computer Science undergraduate passionate about technology
-- 🌱 Currently learning **Computer Architecture, Data Communication & Networking, Database Systems, AI**
-- 💻 Love building projects and solving complex problems
+- 💻 Love building projects and Iot Things
 - 📝 Regular contributor on [LinkedIn](https://lk.linkedin.com/in/sudil-minthaka-waduge-07899534a)
 - 📫 Reach me at **sudilminthaka8797@gmail.com**
 - ⚡ Fun fact: I enjoy exploring new technologies and contributing to open source!